vsbron/react2024-brainwave/README.md

 - Compact header with the logo, navigation and Sign Up / Sign In buttons
 - Hero section that features some parallax elements;
 - Benefits section which highlight the pros of the service;
+- Collaboration section that showcases what are the pros of working with the AI Chat app;

 ## Details